Author: Neil Hilborn

 Neil Hilborn’s poetry is definitely an experience and he is easily one of my favorite modern poets, I highly recommend this collection especially for those that have struggled with mental illness.

-Warnings: Suicide, depression
+Warnings: Suicide, depression, language

 - Have you ever struggled with mental illness?